UCSC-Keysight/OpenTAP-Cobot-Plugin/dockerREADME.md

 By default runall.sh pulls images from Docker Hub on the ucsckeysight account, including -d or -f with the interactive shell or gui does not automatically run the testplans, but instead imports them to the environment directory to prevent override in stdout.

+Initial build time will average from 2-4 minutes, after the initial build all further use is cached and instant.
+All environmental variables and imported code is stored via volume mounts and do not interfere with the image itself.